Huilensolis/Spotify-clone/readme.md

 # Spotify clone
 I have made this project to practice my CSS Grid use.
 Only HTML & CSS.
-Here is the original spotify pageHere is the original spotify page: https://open.spotify.com/ (they updated it a little bit, so my clone its not exact as the original web)
+Here is the original spotify page: https://open.spotify.com/ (they updated it a little bit, so my clone its not exact as the original web)

 ## the playlist icon art images have been taken from: